colmhaugh/Album-Covers-Memory-Game/README.md

 I tested my mobile device, Samsung 20 ultra and on iPad.
 Most of the early testing was done using Google Developent tools.
 Issues were fixed as they appeared and i put detailed commit comments when they were fixed.
+Family and friends tested on their devices and provided feedback.

 # Issues fixed